caktus/philly-hip/README.md

 1. page
   - these should be named `[page_name]_page.html`, lives in the templates/pages directory
 2. include
-  - no naming convention, lives in the  templates/includes directory
+  - no naming convention, a good place for html components, lives in the  templates/includes directory
+  - these should be named `[component].html`
 3. base
   - these are for high-level layout base-templates